 Her concerts are personal and energetic.
-She makes the classical concert into a new experience.
-With her background in classical music, storytelling and singing, she often combines these talents in concerts.
+With a background in classical music, storytelling and singing, she makes the classical concert into a new experience.

 Ingunn also writes her own songs inspired by jazz, folk and classical music.
 She likes to call them improvisations.

 …She was only 10 years old when she was accepted as a student in the talent program at the acclaimed Norwegian music institute Barratt Due Musikkinstitutt.
 While attending she studied with Marina Pliassova.
 Through the following years, Ingunn participated in both duo and solo national competitions, receiving 1st and 2nd place on a number of occasions.
 At the age of 14, she was chosen as both soloist and chamber musician to perform on an Anniversary CD for the famous Norwegian festival Valdres Sommersymfoni.
 In 2008, at the age of 19 she began her studies at the Norwegian Academy of Music with Professor Einar Henning Smebye.
 Over the following years she performed in many concert venues around Norway, as well as other countries such as Poland, Sweden, Russia and England.
 She has had several lessons with professors like Jiri Hlinka, Leif Ove Andsnes, Henning Kraggerud, Piotr Janowski and Stephen Kovacevich.